 - Get into Partnership

-Buying business with a partnership instead of buying it solo will help you divide the payments for the business while you own that business.
-This not only help to cut costs, but can also benefit from the experience and skills of the person you bring on board.
+Buying a business with a partnership instead of buying it solo will help you divide the payments for the business while you own that business.
+This not only help to cut costs but can also benefit from the experience and skills of the person you bring on board.
 Just make sure you have a proper partnership agreement in place, so it won’t create any issues afterward.

 - Sell Company Shares